-Linda A. Shashoua is a member of the Legal Writing Faculty, and a full-time Assistant Prosecutor with the Office of the Camden County Prosecutor, where she is the Chief of the Motions and Appeals Unit.
+Linda A. Shashoua is a member of the Legal Writing Faculty, and a former full-time Assistant Prosecutor with the Office of the Camden County Prosecutor, where she was the Chief of the Motions and Appeals Unit.
 She received her B.A. in English and Philosophy from Rutgers-New Brunswick, and her J.D. from New York University School of Law.
 She is currently working part-time as an attorney with the Atlantic County Prosecutor's Office.

-In her nineteenth year with Rutgers Law School, she has taught the first-year legal research and writing curriculum, as well as Evidence, Professional Responsibility, Advanced Brief-Writing, the Criminal Externship Seminar, and The Criminal Justice System: Theory and Practice.
+In her twenty-third year with Rutgers Law School, she has taught the first-year legal research and writing curriculum, as well as Criminal Procedure-Investigations, Evidence, Professional Responsibility, Fourth Amendment Practice, Advanced Brief-Writing, the Criminal Externship Seminar, and The Criminal Justice System: Theory and Practice.

 Professor Shashoua was honored to receive the Lawyering Professor of the Year award in 2008, and is the recipient of the prestigious 2015 LWI-ALWD-LexisNexis National Scholarship Grant.